 Local operators were selected and trained by the regional coordinator in close cooperation with the traditional leaders of the area.

-These service points were monitored and managed over a period of three months and the results of the project are detailed in a detailed project report which is available upon request – (Link to reports section).
+These service points were monitored and managed over a period of three months and the results of the project are detailed in a detailed project report which is available upon request – (see reports below).